abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - Dependencies of file found in one level depth             -de

 Would narrow down search
-- Limit to find only directory or file or link type :    suffix the object with / . or
+- To find only directory or file or link type,    suffix the object with /, // or ///
-- Limit to certain depth only :                 -1...99 or prefix with ./ as one dept
+- To certain depth only :                 -1...99, or prefix with ./ to be one depth
-- In greater control by regular expression      -E
+- To have greater control by regular expression      -E
 - All the 'Test' option of 'find' test option
 - Case sensitive search only.
 (Defaults to case insensitive)  -cs